 puppetdb_query function and PuppetDB has a problem, catalog compilation times will increase.

 Puppet Server also sends agents' facts and the compiled catalog to PuppetDB during catalog compilation.
-The status API for the primary server service reports metrics for these operations under
+The status API for the master service reports metrics for these operations under

 http-client-metrics, and in the Grafana dashboard in the "External HTTP Communications" graph.

 Puppet Server also requests facts as HTTP requests while handling a node request, and submits reports via HTTP requests while handling of a report request.
 If you have an HTTP report processor set up, the Grafana dashboard shows metrics for

 Http report processor, as does the status API endpoint under

 http-client-metrics in the master service, for metric ID

 ['puppet', 'report', 'http'].
 Delays in the report processor are passed on to Puppet Server.

 A memory leak or increased memory pressure can stress Puppet Server's available resources.
 In this case, the Java VM will spend more time doing garbage collection, causing the GC time and GC CPU % metrics to increase.
 These metrics are available from the status API endpoint, as well as in the mbeans metrics available from both the

 If you can't identify the source of a memory leak, setting the